SysKitTeam/docs-point/docs/ai-in-syskit-point/ai-data-privacy-and-security.md

 **Which AI models are used, and where does processing happen?**

 LLM features run through Microsoft Foundry (Azure-hosted models) in the Azure region your organization selects.
-Machine learning features (Permission Anomaly Reports, Sensitivity Label Recommendations) run entirely within Syskit Point with no LLM involved.
+Machine learning features (Sensitivity Label Recommendations) run entirely within Syskit Point with no LLM involved.

 **Which features involve an LLM?**

 Point Assistant, Ticketing Integrations, Syskit Point MCP Server, Workspace Summaries, and Naming Recommendations use an LLM and require opt-in.
-Permission Anomaly Reports and Sensitivity Label Recommendations are machine learning only - no LLM, no toggle.
+The Sensitivity Label Recommendations report is machine learning only - no LLM, no toggle.

 **Does enabling AI give Syskit Point access to more of our data?**